 Welcome everyone, and thank you for being here today.
-My name is Jérome Eertmans, and I will present my PhD work on differentiable ray tracing for radio propagation modeling.
+My name is Jérome Eertmans, and I will present my Ph.D. work on differentiable ray tracing for radio propagation modeling.

 Let me start by providing a brief context.
 In wireless communications, understanding how radio waves propagate through complex environments is essential.
 Ray tracing is a simulation technique that traces individual ray paths from a transmitter to a receiver.